 (Bk 6, lines 326-354.
 R. Lattimore Translation)

 Helen here acknowledges the repercussions of her actions, whole armies battling , families destroyed, and as we know, after the fall of Troy, dangerous homecomings, the wily Odysseus taking all those years to make it back to Ithaca … Agamemnon, say, we won’t go into that!
 All this echoing down the ages told in poetic tributes to the beauty of Helen of Troy.
 In Yeat’s poem ‘Long-Legged Fly,’ we see Helen practising the perfections of her dance, part of her legendary allure that will become one of the great myths of Western literature:

 ‘That the topless towers be burnt

 move most gently if move you must

 In this lonely place.

-She thinks part woman and three parts a child,
+She thinks, part woman, three parts a child.,

 That nobody looks; her feet